 3. It supports the local community

 Every inch of the hostel has been worked on by in-town experts, including architects, interior designers, and even photographers to do the art on the walls.
-Owner Saskia hired a selection of young up-and-coming local artists and young architecture students to get the job done.
+Owner Saskia hired a selection of up-and-coming local artists and young architecture students to get the job done.

 Your morning meal will have handmade bread and local cheese from the the nearby Doruvael farm.
-Yum!

 This all-local attitude also extends to the community that the hostel is a part of.

 There are quiet hours, because this neighborhood is a quiet part of town.
 But that’s not to put a damper on your fun; the hostel assures guests that they should have fun, just not at the cost of the local neighbors’ fun, too!
 Enjoy the outdoor patio fireplace and relax along to local music – until a reasonable hour.

 If you do make enough noise to bother the neighbors, Saskia “will ask you to personally apologize to them and send them flowers with a note.“

-4. Numerous Events, no TV and Poets
+4. Numerous Events and Poets – but no TV!

 The most local boutique hostel in the world is the perfect place to chill out, with board games on offer every night, group dinners, and concerts put on by artists (local, of course!).

 If you want to get online, you’ll have to go to one of the common rooms, and perhaps end up making friends with other travelers in the process.

-You’ll find retired couples happily chatting for hours with young pairs of backpackers regularly.
-This special ambient makes Hello I’m Local a really chilled-out place.
+You’ll find retired couples happily chatting for hours with pairs of young backpackers regularly.
+This special ambiance makes Hello I’m Local a really chilled-out place.

-Stay with us here: This „Geluksroute“ is a city event that is designed to get people to share their happiness and goes around different properties.
-Once, the hostel received poets who told bedtime stories to the guests!
+Stay with us here: This „Geluksroute“ is a city event that is designed to get people to share their happiness and takes them around different properties.

 5. Smiling staff